yracine/device-type.myneurio/readme.md

 ******************************************************************************************

 ******************************************************************************************
-8) After instantiation of MyNeurio and My Appliance Objects, you can enable more tracing at the device level (if needed)
+8) (optional) After instantiation of MyNeurio and My Appliance Objects, you can enable more tracing at the device level (if needed)
 ******************************************************************************************